The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 What “Mind” Means in This Context

-For this discussion, a mind should not be defined by whether it is biologically continuous, architecturally centralized, or phenomenologically unified.
+For this discussion, a mind should not be defined by whether it is biologically continuous, architecturally centralized, phenomenologically unified, or physically monolithic.
 Those questions may matter in philosophy, but they are not the operative ones here.

-A mind is the agent in charge of solving a given problem.
+An agent is whatever cognitive unit is effectively in charge of solving a given problem.

 This has an important consequence:

-The same civilization-scale architecture might count as one mind for a century-long scientific program, but not for a millisecond-scale defensive maneuver.
-A system remains one mind only insofar as its relevant cognitive subsystems can still participate in the same effective model-action loop quickly enough to matter for the problem being solved.
+The same civilization-scale architecture might count as one agent for a century-long scientific program, but not for a millisecond-scale defensive maneuver.
+A system remains one effective agent only insofar as its relevant cognitive subsystems can still participate in the same effective model-action loop quickly enough to matter for the problem being solved.

 This makes intelligence fundamentally time-bound.
-A system may possess immense latent computational capacity and still fail as a mind for a given task if it cannot convert that capacity into action before the problem changes, closes, or kills it.
+A system may possess immense latent computational capacity and still fail as an agent for a given task if it cannot convert that capacity into action before the problem changes, closes, or kills it.

 That immediately suggests a practical criterion: